Drug Crime Bail Bonds in Connecticut

 - Restrictions could include a curfew, surrendering of firearms, surrendering of passport, etc.

 Drug crimes are on rise and the laws are getting stricter day by day.
 The penalties for drug use can be treated as a major felony or as a misdemeanor.
 Without posting a bail, the drug possessor can end up spending a long time behind bars.
 In the United States, being in possession of drugs may not only damage your future, but can attract frightening penalties.
 However, the Connecticut Bail Bonds Group is here to take the burden of monetary penalties off your back with the lowest prices in CT!

-When you’ve been arrested on a drug charges, you should be aware of your rights to bail bond.
+When you’ve been arrested on drug charges, you should be aware of your rights to a bail bond.
 A bail bond allows the offender to be released while the case is making its way through the court.
 The amount of bail is designated by the arresting officer based on the offense in question.

-In case you stay in jail overnight, the judge may reduce the amount of bail bond.
+In case you stay in jail overnight, the judge may reduce the amount of the bail bond.
 The court may ask for verification of the source of funds to ensure it was not acquired through felonious means.
 It’s important to have a bondman in your corner to help you prepare the necessary documentation.

 A bail bond is not supposed to be punitive.
 It’s an assurance that the person who has committed the crime follows all the conditions of the release and attends court appearances.